ixanza/tranquility/README.md

 [Cloaks of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/6369) provides cloaks to various NPCs.
 For the purpose of balance and not to be overpowered with Requiem, the regular cloaks cannot be enchanted and the pre-enchanted cloaks have been toned down a level or two.

 [Heavy Armory](https://www.nexusmods.com/skyrimspecialedition/mods/6308) adds around 100 new weapons into the game that is evenly distributed to all the enemies and NPCs.

-[Requiem - OUT-Fitted](https://www.nexusmods.com/skyrimspecialedition/mods/34496) is a fantastic mod by jap2112 that incorporates nearly a dozen mods to fit into the world of Requiem.
-Serenity is using all but one of the suite which covers:

-1. Common Clothes and Armors
-2. Guard Armor Replacer
-3. New Legion
-4. Expanded Skyrim Weaponry
-5. Blackened Steel Armor and Weapons
-6. Unplayable Faction Armor
-7. NordwarUA's Race Armor Expansion
-8. Nordic Wanderer
-9. Black Mage Armor
-10. Triss Armor Retextured
-11. Volkihar Knight - Vampire Armor
-12. Sithis Armour- Special Edition- Mastercraft Version

 ## How to start up Serenity